Yucatán Travel Itinerary: a 2 Week Yucatán Peninsula Road Trip

 The Kinich Kakmó pyramid

-Just a short walk from the church is the pyramid of Kinich Kakmó as a remain of Mayan times.
+Just a short walk from the church is the pyramid of Kinich Kakmó, a remain of Mayan times.
 It's open to the public and you can climb it for free.
 When you get to the top, the view from there is spectacular.
-But be careful when climbing, it can be very slippery.
+But be careful when climbing, it was pretty slippery when I was there.

 Day 4 of Yucatán Itinerary: Chichén Itzá